Sugar Spun Run

 • Pour sugar mixture over apple pieces and stir until well combined.

-• Cook covered in crockpot over low heat for 10 hours.
+• Place lid on crockpot and cook on low heat for 10 hours.

-• Once 10 hours has elapsed, either use an immersion blender** to puree apples until smooth and no chunks remain.
+• Once 10 hours has elapsed, use an immersion blender to puree apples until smooth and no chunks remain (see note 2 if you do not have an immersion blender).

 • Scrape the inside of the vanilla bean into your apple puree (or add vanilla extract).